 Mountain Pine Beetle in the Black Hills

-The mountain pine beetle (Dendroctonus Ponderosae) is one of several common bark beetles native to North America.
+The mountain pine beetle (Dendroctonus ponderosae) is one of several common bark beetles native to North America.
 Originally discovered in the Black Hills in the late 1800’s, this tiny tree killer was first named the “Black Hills Beetle”, which was later changed to “mountain pine beetle” after it was documented throughout the Rocky Mountain West.
 Pine beetles evolved with western forests of the US and primarily attack ponderosa, lodgepole, scotch, and limber pines.

 Beetles like these are omnipresent in nearly all forested systems.
 Most times, they exist in what are called endemic populations, killing only a few already weakened and stressed trees per year.
 But when conditions become prime, beetle populations skyrocket to epidemic proportions, otherwise known as an outbreak.
 The outbreak would typically begin in an especially dense area of forest, spreading outward until it reached a forest type that was inhospitable for the beetles.
 While there are a number of factors that contribute to the intensity and scope, the main driving force behind an outbreak is over-stocked mature forests.

 The mountain pine beetle completes its life cycle in one year.
 In late July to early August, the beetle emerges from last year’s host tree (now dead) and seeks out the next available suited host tree.
 This annual phenomenon is typically referred to as the “flight”.
 Mountain pine beetle flights are unique in that they are synchronized, meaning that while some beetles may fly early, and some may fly later, the critical mass of beetles seem to emerge and fly simultaneously within a matter of days.
 When a pine beetle lands on a suitable host tree, they emit a pheromone that attracts other beetles to mass-attack.
 This is how these tiny beetles are able to overcome a tree’s defenses.
 Pitch tubes on a pine tree are sure signs of beetle attack.

 to pine beetles and does not allow them the opportunity to